chchchadzilla/wp-plugin-generator/README.md

 - Requests >512 KB are rejected by Express.
 - Each OpenRouter call times out after 60 seconds to avoid hanging connections.
 - Errors from OpenRouter are surfaced directly so you can adjust your prompt or quota.

-## Next steps

-- Harden validation for user-supplied prompts.
-- Add optional zipping of the plugin file with additional assets.
-- Introduce lightweight caching for repeated prompts.